-- Students can choose to wear Crocs or sandals provided that they have a back strap.
-Socks do not have to be worn. - Shorts/Capri's Khaki/Navy (must touch the top of the knee) may be worn.
+- Dress shorts and Cargo shorts May be worn during warm weather dress as long as neat looking (no sloppy looking oversized pockets).
+Athletic style shorts are not permitted.
+An appropriate polo is still required. - Students can choose to wear Crocs or sandals provided that they have a back strap.
+Socks do not have to be worn.

+Shorts/Capri's Khaki/Navy of appropriate length may be worn.
 Cut-offs cannot be worn.